 Whose rules should we follow, ours or the parents?

-Remember that children need consistency – though they can accept, for example, that in grandma’s house they take their shoes off and put their own toys away.
+Remember that children need consistency – though they can accept, for example, that in grandma’s house they take their shoes off and put their own toys away even if this isn’t expected at home.

-The Grandparents Association has a checklist of topics which you might find a useful starting point.
+The Grandparents Association has a family childcare checklist which you might find a useful starting point.
 However every family will have their own personal ideas about planning and working out day to day responsibilities.

 Who is paying when I look after my grandchild?